-Project SEARCH hosted an open event at Whipps Cross Hospital on Thursday 21st March.
-The afternoon was designed to give young people interested in joining the programme an opportunity to see Project SEARCH in action.
+Project SEARCH will be hosting an open event at Whipps Cross Hospital on Thursday 5th December.
+The afternoon is designed to give parents, schools and young people interested in joining the programme an opportunity to see Project SEARCH in action.

-Project SEARCH are recruiting interns for September 2019.
-Applications are welcomed from young adults aged 16-24, with autism, learning difficulties and/or sensory impairment who are seeking paid employment as a goal.
+Project SEARCH is being recruiting interns for September 2020 and this is the first step in the journey.
+In We welcome applications from young adults aged 16-24, with autism, learning difficulties and/or sensory impairment who are seeking paid employment as a goal.
 Successful applicants will have an Education, Health and Care Plan, demonstrate a desire to work and be committed to attending Project SEARCH full time.

 We're now recruiting our 2019 cohort, and looking for ambitious young people aged 16-24, with an EHC plan who are interested in making the commitment to a full-time internship at Whipps Cross hospital, starting in September.